Who is Involved in Controlling Invasive Species?

 Planning an event?

-We received good news in October 2017, that Scottish Natural Heritage had received a grant of £1.59 million from the Heritage Lottery Fund for the Scottish Invasive Species Initiative project.
-Read more here.
+We received good news in October 2017, that Scottish Natural Heritage had received a grant of £1.59 million from the Heritage Lottery Fund for the Scottish Invasive Species Initiative project (SISI), allowing a control and outreach program to continue throughout the North of Scotland, delivered through 10 fishery boards.